pallets/flask/docs/installation.rst

 --------------

 We recommend using the latest version of Python 3.
-Flask supports Python 3.3 and newer, Python 2.6 and newer, and PyPy.
+Flask supports Python 3.3 and newer, Python 2.7 and PyPy.

 Dependencies
 ------------